 Marie Forleo's Simple Approach To Crushing Social Media Without Wasting Time

 This is a guest post written by Matt Rosenblum.
 Want to contribute?
-Check out the 2018 publishing calendar.

 You're a coach and you want to learn how to do social media marketing that will generate business results for you.
 You also don't want to waste more than a few minutes a day on social media.
 Perhaps you're posting many times a day on Facebook, Instagram and Twitter and aren't seeing any new clients.
 Today, we're going to attempt to solve the problem of ineffective social media marketing by learning from a coach with an outstanding social media presence: Marie Forleo.

 If you don't know her, Marie is a life and business coach, host of Marie TV, an author and more.
 I'm personally subscribed to her email list and have taken a business course of hers.
 I like her style — she's genuine, quirky and treats you like a close friend even though she has over 500k Facebook followers.